Fit and Well Logo

 The reasons for this seem to be the lack of muscular movement that increases insulin resistance affecting how fat is transported and oxidized in the muscles (and being active later cannot reverse this side-effect of sitting).

-The COVID-19 pandemic has provoked a high mortality rate and higher hospitalization levels among people with comorbidities such as diabetes, hypertension, cardiovascular disease, and those who are overweight or obese.
+The COVID-19 pandemic provoked a high mortality rate and higher hospitalization levels among people with comorbidities such as diabetes, hypertension, cardiovascular disease, and those who were overweight or obese.

 Dwyer et al. (2020) (6) looked into the effect of physical activity and overall fitness as a way to help reduce susceptibility to the disease.

-Some more recent studies on the potential protective benefits of exercise against COVID-19 and mental health issues associated with it.
+Other studies investigated the potential protective benefits of exercise against COVID-19 and mental health issues associated with it, finding benefits in physical activity to improve mental health during lockdown.
+(7),(8),(9).

 Take-home point